LeonGrothus/pygame-pinball/README.md

 Welcome to our Pinball game, a modern take on the classic arcade game.
 The game begins with 5 balls.
 Players can launch a ball into the playfield by pressing the space bar.
 The objective is to accumulate as many points as possible.
 Achieving a score of 5000 points will release the next ball.
 Subsequent goals are set at 10000 points, 20000 points, and so on.
 The game only saves the highest score achieved by a player.
 To prevent cheating, our scoreboard and savegame data are stored as images.

+## Launching the Game

+To launch the Pinball it is possible to run the main or use the

 ## Game Controls

 - **Space**: Launch a ball (only if there are no balls currently in play)